tomjoht/documenting-apis/_docs/Using an API like a Developer/docapis_postman.md

 The Pretty JSON view expands the JSON response into more readable code.

+{: .tip}
-{% include tip.html content="To \"prettify\" code means to un-minify it and format it with white space that is readable." %}
+To \"prettify\" code means to un-minify it and format it with white space that is readable.

 For the sake of variety with GUI clients, here's the same call made in Paw: